rwitzel/streamflyer/Installation.md

 # Prerequisites #

-Streamflyer 1.1.2 is compiled with JDK 1.6.
+Streamflyer 1.2.0 is compiled with source code level 1.6.